italia/eudi-wallet-it-python/docs/SD-JWT.md

 ## Introduction

 This library provides an implementation of the SD-JWT (Selective Disclosure for JWT) standard.
 This document explains how to create and verify a Selected-Disclosure JWT (SD-JWT) using the EUDI Wallet IT Python library.
 It also covers how to validate proof of possession enabling three key operations:
 1. **Issuer**: Generate an SD-JWT with selective disclosure capabilities.
 2. **Holder**: Select claims to disclose and create a presentation.
 3. **Verifier**: Validate the SD-JWT and verify the disclosed claims.

 ### Requirements
-- Python 3.7 or later.
+- Python version as configured in the CI of this project.
 - Install the library via `pip`:
 ```bash
 pip install pyeudiw